KDE/digikam-doc/asset_management/data_protection.rst

 Disaster Prevention
 ~~~~~~~~~~~~~~~~~~~

 Say, you religiously do your backups every day on a external SATA drive.
 Then comes the day where lightning strikes.
-Happy you if the external drive was not connected at that moment!
+Happy you if the external drive was not connected at that moment.

 Disasters strike locally and destroy a lot.
 Forget about airplane crashes: fire, water, electricity, kids and theft are dangerous enough to our data.
 They usually cover a whole room or house.